n7jxh/BSE_nyjahs_Portfolio/index.md

 # Ball-Tracking Robot
-<pre>    Many times when I walked into the Makerspace where we hold robotics practice, I was greeted by the sight of my team captain pulling his hair out while trying to understand image detection.
+Many times when I walked into the Makerspace where we hold robotics practice, I was greeted by the sight of my team captain pulling his hair out while trying to understand image detection.
 So I thought why not take a stab at it with my <b>own</b> robot that also uses image detection, but this time tries to track it as it moves.
-How hard could it be, right?</pre>
+How hard could it be, right?

 | **Name** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|